 BTN LOCAL NTS TRAFFIC AND TRAINING NET

-MEPN representatives check for Echolink check-ins starting at 6 PM
+MEPN representatives check for EchoLink check-ins starting at

-daily via the WB3GXW-L link node (or *WASH_DC* conference node backup
+6 PM daily via the WB3GXW-L link node (or *WASH_DC* conference

-mode, or those wishing to refresh their skills, daily at 7:30 PM on
+to the mode, or those wishing to refresh their skills, daily at

 73, W3YVQ, MDC ASM, STM